AnaswaraC/IEEE-LAUNCHPAD/README.md

 #### History of Community Engagement:

-I am active in Linkedln, Discord, Hackerrank and Leetcode
+I am active in Linkedln, Discord, Hackerrank and leetcode

 #### Highly Used Software Tools: